skip to main content

 10 Complexity and order:

-rich sensory features recalling natural spatial hierarchies (otherwise called fractal patterns).
+rich sensory features recalling natural spatial hierarchies (such as fractal patterns).

 Nature of the space